mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/feature.rst

 At each level, one can add a |String| qualifier
 (``[ "(" <scalaExp : java.lang.String(S)> ")" ]``)
-that indicates custom sub-levels within the provided four levels.
+that indicates custom sub-levels within the provided four levels; by default, the qualifier is an empty string (``""``).

 In addition to specifying feature level at each feature declaration, one can dedicate a Scala/Java package for a particular level and annotate the